 Dr Roff stated that “it puts the lie to the British government’s claim that they never used humans for guinea pig-type experiments in nuclear weapons trials in Australia.”

-That bomb, and another days later at Nagasaki, changed the course of history with Japan surrendering to the Allies and effectively bringing an end to World War II.
+That bomb and another day later at Nagasaki changed the course of history with Japan surrendering to the Allies and effectively bringing an end to World War II.

 These days, Trevor proudly leads the Nuclear Veterans March on Anzac Day each year.